OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/select-files.md

   [key: string]: {
-    endpoint: string, // the endpoint url the item was fetched from driveId?: string, // the identifier of the drive that contains the item itemId?: string   // the identifier of the itme
+    endpoint: string, // the endpoint url the item was fetched from driveId?: string, // the identifier of the drive that contains the item itemId?: string   // the identifier of the item
   }
 }
 ```